Ildemaro Vargas Player Props: Nationals vs. Reds

 Ildemaro Vargas At The Plate

-- Vargas is batting .259 with six doubles, a triple, two home runs and seven walks.
+- Vargas has seven doubles, a triple, two home runs and seven walks while batting .256.

-- In 40 games played this year, he has hit a homer in just two of them.
+- He has hit a home run in two of 41 games played this year, and in 1.6% of his plate appearances.

-- Vargas has had an RBI in nine games this season (22.5%), including five multi-RBI outings (12.5%).
+- Vargas has had an RBI in 10 games this year (24.4%), including five multi-RBI outings (12.2%).
 He has also driven in three or more of his team's runs in one contest.

-- In 15 of 40 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 15 times this year (36.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.